 You can easily verify if your emails have been signed.
-Webmails allow you to see if your email has been signed through both protocols by reviewing the email header and looking for the references "spf=pass" and "dkim=pass".
+Webmails allow you to see if your email has been signed through the DKIM protocol by reviewing the email header and looking for the reference "dkim=pass".

 To learn how to find email headers, check out our dedicated article How do I find email headers?.

-In the above example from a Gmail email header, the references "spf=pass" and "dkim=pass" certify that the email is signed with the domain "newsletter-monsite.com".
+In the above example from a Gmail email header, the reference "dkim=pass" certifies that the email is signed with the domain "newsletter-monsite.com".
 Signing your emails with your own domain name helps you manage your own reputation, either on our shared IP or your dedicated IP.